 If a company requests an advance payment below £20,000 plus VAT, in authorising the payment, the Department is accepting all risk in the event of the company defaulting on the order, or going into financial difficulties before the order can be fulfilled.

 If a company is not prepared to provider a suitable guarantee, an alternative payment schedule may be negotiated based on agreed deliverable milestones.

 The College’s payment terms are 30 days from the date of invoice, and all College suppliers are expected to agree to these terms.

-Staff are not authorised to offer advance payment or shorter than 30 days payment terms to suppliers as part of price negotiations without the prior agreement of Purchasing
+Staff are not authorised to offer advance payment or shorter than 30 days payment terms to suppliers as part of price negotiations without the prior agreement of Procurement

-Any enquires regarding advance payments and payment terms please contact the Deputy Head of Purchasing
+Any enquires regarding advance payments and payment terms please contact the Head of Procurement

 Pro Forma Invoices (advance payment)